 The definition of "risk policy" was subsequently amended to replace the word "solely" with "all or substantially the whole".

-10 expression "substantially the whole" is regarded by SARS to mean 90% or more.
+Although the expression "substantially the whole" is used in various other sections it is not defined in the Act.
+In Binding General Ruling 20 (Issue 2) "Interpretation of the Expression 'Substantially the Whole' " it is stated that the expression "substantially the whole" is regarded by SARS to mean 90% or more.
 Public benefit organisations, recreational clubs and membership organisations, however, operate in an uncertain environment which makes proper planning difficult.
 In these circumstances SARS accepts a percentage of not less than 85%.
 The insurance industry, however, operates in a different environment and is able to more accurately determine their cash flows attributable to specific policy benefits.
 "Substantially the whole" for purposes of section 29A is, therefore, regarded as 90% or more.